azarketa/Thermodynamics-theoretical-pills/source/Ideal_and_real_gases.md

 in the context of his studies on the mechanical theory of heat.
 Clausius used the expression *“virialis”* to denote the *energy associated with molecular forces*, and from it he formulated what is now known as the **Virial Theorem**.

 In essence, the Virial theorem relates the **average kinetic energy** of the molecules in a system to the **average potential energy** arising from their mutual interactions.
-From this mechanical relationship, Clausius derived a connection between microscopic forces and macroscopic pressure — a link that later gave birth to the **Virial equation of state**, which expresses the pressure of a gas as a power series in density.
+From this mechanical relationship, Clausius derived a connection between microscopic forces and macroscopic pressure — a link that later gave birth to the **Virial EOS**, which expresses the pressure of a gas as a power series in density.

 So the term *Virial* refers to the “force-energy content” (*vis*) of a system, not to variance or series expansion.
 Each coefficient in the Virial equation represents the cumulative effect of molecular forces: two-body, three-body, and higher interactions.
 Thus, the name emphasizes the mechanical origin of the equation — it is fundamentally a **force-derived** expression of state.
 :::